The recent proliferation of the WannaCry ransomware has changed the face of this growing form of computer threat in for several reasons:

 Protecting Your Server

-First, I always recommend Powertech Network Security to restrict user (or viral!) access to IFS and the associated file systems.
+First, I always recommend Powertech Exit Point Manager for IBM i to restrict user (or viral!) access to IFS and the associated file systems.
 This should be employed in conjunction with strict management over defined shares including never openly sharing the root, and as part of an overall control that should be applied to all network services, including FTP and ODBC.

 Next, leverage the QPWFSERVER authorization list to limit who can access the QSYS.lib directory structure through the file server.
 This activity is rarely required for business purposes and can prevent impact on traditional files.
 Note that this control is not effective against users that have *ALLOBJ special authority.